migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/scalability.md

 **Priority:** <PriorityLabel priority="Should Have"/>

 **Description:**
 The system shall support at least 100 concurrent users without performance degradation to demonstrate scalability and handle realistic usage scenarios.

 **Rationale:**
 While this is primarily a personal portfolio project, demonstrating scalability shows professional-level system design and preparation for potential growth.

 **Measurement:**

 - System tested with 100 concurrent users
 - No significant increase in response times under load
-- Error rate remains below 1% under load
+- The error rate remains below 1% under load

 **Acceptance criteria:**